rgglez/nagios-check-domain-ai/README.md

   * Search for "Azure OpenAI" in the Marketplace.
   * Click **Create** ans choose your subscription, resource group, and region (for instance, `West US 3`).
-  * Set a **deployment name** (for instance, `gpt-4o-mini-whois`) and choose the model `gpt-4o-mini`.
+  * Set a **deployment name** (for instance, `gpt-4o-mini-whois`) and choose the model, for example `gpt-4o-mini`.
 1. Wait for deployment.
 Once deployed, note your endpoint URL, API keys and deployment name.

-## Disclaimer
+## Notes

-Of course, I am not affiliated with Microsoft in any way.
+- Of course, I am not affiliated with Microsoft in any way.
 Use their services at your own account and risk.
 Alternatively, you may modify the program to use the API of your preferred service.
-You can also use OpenAI's API directly, without Azure, just applying minor changes.
+You can also use OpenAI's API directly, without Azure, by making only minor changes.

+- Be aware that you should be polite and run the checker once a week or so, because some WHOIS servers don't like to be queried too often and may block your IP address permanently.

 ## License